 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 Does your dog only have eyes for you?
 Do they look to you for guidance more than they do other members of the family?
-According to The Internet, those might be signs your dog imprinted on you.
+According to the Internet, those might be signs your dog imprinted on you.
 But we wanted to find out for sure.
-So we checked in with Dr. Valli Parthasarathy, a board-certified veterinary behaviorist and co-founder of Synergy Veterinary Behavior, to understand what imprinting actually is.
+So, we checked in with Dr. Valli Parthasarathy, a board-certified veterinary behaviorist and co-founder of Synergy Veterinary Behavior, to understand what imprinting actually is.

 Imprinting is most closely associated with precocial species.
 These are birds, cattle, sheep, or other species that are hatched or born with their sight, hearing, and other senses fully formed.
 Take a baby chick, for example.
 They enter the world able to immediately move around their environment, which means they need to figure out who their parents are very quickly, so they know who to model their behavior after.
 As a result, a chick will imprint on the first moving thing it sees and will follow it around exclusively.
 Ideally, that moving thing is its mother.
 But it could be, say, a lawnmower.
 Given the magnitude of this first attachment, appropriate imprinting is critical for these species.

-Can dogs imprint on people?
+Can dogs imprint on humans?

 Dogs are an example of an altricial species (as are cats and humans).
 Their senses are not fully developed at birth, and they can’t move about their environment right away, so their impressionable periods work a little differently.
 Dr. Valli explains: